 HERE IS WHY: Boots, no matter how pointy or narrow style will always add a bit of chunkiness to your look.
 They usually are a statement piece in our everyday looks.
 So, if you add them to a longer straight leg jeans, the bottom part of your outfit will look bulkier which is not so flattering is it.
 You can easily avoid this by pairing ankle boots with ankle length straight leg jeans.

-Narrow Straight Leg Jeans
+Wear Ankle Length Straight Leg Jeans